 March is here!
 We celebrated by packing away our Valentine’s Day decorations and pulling out all of our favorite shamrock and rainbow activities.
 This afternoon, we switched out our Valentine’s Day sensory bin for another one of our favorites.
-This simple St. Patrick’s Day Sensory Bin combines a variety textures and lots of opportunities for fine motor play and math discovery.
+This simple St. Patrick’s Day Sensory Bin combines a variety of textures and lots of opportunities for fine motor play and math discovery.

 (Reminder: Rolling Prairie Readers uses affiliate links at no additional cost to you.You can see our full disclosure policy here.)